rokeller/aqua/README.md

 { "Job": "HelloWho", "Properties": { "Who": "World" } }
 ```

+You can use the `Producer` to create and enqueue job requests, or you can craft them manually.
 A message with the above content can be interpreted to instruct a worker (using aqua) to execute the `HelloWho` job with
 the parameter `Who` set to `World`.

 Let there be a registered job type such as the following: